open-contracting/extension_registry.py/docs/cli.rst

 generate-pot-files
 ------------------

-Creates POT files (message catalogs) for versions of extensions in a local directory, for example:
+Create POT files (message catalogs) for versions of extensions in a local directory, for example:

 .. code-block:: bash

    ocdsextensionregistry generate-pot-files build/locale

 You can specify versions and extensions like with the ``download`` command.